ramyardaneshgar/CybersecurityAttorney.com-Vendor-Risk-Management/README.md

-# CybersecurityAttorney.com-Vendor-Risk-Management
-Vendor Risk Management: Who’s Liable When a Third-Party Breaches Your Data?
+# CybersecurityAttorney.com-Vendor Risk Management: Who’s Liable When a Third-Party Breaches Your Data?

 By Ramyar Daneshgar